This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Constipation is defined as having difficulty emptying the bowels, usually associated with hardened feces.
 In other words, it causes slower than normal movement of food waste (stool) through the digestive tract.

 The National Institute of Diabetes, Digestive and Kidney Diseases (NIDDK) considers someone to have constipation when they produce fewer than three bowel movements a week, or have hard, dry and small bowel movements that are painful or difficult to pass.

-Constipation is usually caused from a combination of different factors, including those related to your diet, (learn about potential keto diet constipation issues) level of movement, and also your stress levels.
+Constipation is usually caused by a combination of different factors, including those related to your diet, level of movement and also your stress levels.
 There are also foods that cause constipation, with factors like eating a low fiber diet and being dehydrated playing major roles in your digestive regularity.
 Having unusual amounts of emotional stress can also lead to chronic constipation.

 Do you suffer from IBS symptoms?
 If so, irritable bowel syndrome (IBS) could be the cause of severe constipation.
 The abnormal digestive occurrences described above are often attributed to functional digestive disorders including IBS, which can cause persistent constipation along with other symptoms.
 Functional GI disorders are considered those that cause the digestive system to work an abnormal way, yet without evidence of damage due to a disease.
 The risk factors listed below also contribute to IBS and functional digestive disorders.

 Here are several factors that might be contributing to your constipation, according to research published by the American College of Gastroenterology:

 - Poor diet: Diets high in processed foods, sugar, refined carbohydrates, alcohol, unhealthy fats and synthetic additives can make it harder to produce normal bowel movements.